PelleLille/hsl-docs/structures.rst

 functions
 ^^^^^^^^^

-A function in the module`s global scope may be imported into the global scope.
-An imported function (when executed) is executed in the module`s global scope.
-Hence, the `global` keyword imports from the module`s global context.
+A function in the module's global scope may be imported into the global scope.
+An imported function (when executed) is executed in the module's global scope.
+Hence, the `global` keyword imports from the module's global context.

 .. code-block:: hsl